Stritixx/AutoBumper/README.md

 ###

-<h5 align="left">AutoBumper is a ready-to-use tool designed to take the hassle out of server bumping. <br>With this powerful utility, you'll never need to manually bump your Discord server again. <br>Whether you're managing a small community or a bustling server,<br>AutoBumper ensures your server stays active and visible without lifting a finger.</h5>
+<p align="left">AutoBumper is a ready-to-use tool designed to take the hassle out of server bumping. <br>With this powerful utility, you'll never need to manually bump your Discord server again. <br>Whether you're managing a small community or a bustling server,<br>AutoBumper ensures your server stays active and visible without lifting a finger.</p>

 ###